oguzhanozgul/commission-api/README.md

 ## Technologies used:
 Node.js with NestJS, Prisma, TypeScript

-Database: PostgreSQL
-Database used for this API is PostgreSQL hosted at ec2-52-18-116-67.eu-west-1.compute.amazonaws.com, database dca31jlgdfhhnh. (check DATABASE_URL environment variable)
-There is also a shadow database which is used for Prisma migration (as the main DB is in the cloud with no create DB permission) (check SHADOW_DATABASE_URL environment variable)

 Other APIs: Currency conversion API provided by exchangerate.host is used for conversions.
 API URL is https://api.exchangerate.host/convert.
 Please see related API documentation at https://exchangerate.host/#/docs